ponylang/rfcs/text/0000-export.md

 # Summary

 This RFC proposes the addition of an `export` keyword to specify that functions for a class should be generated even if they are not used directly in the Pony program that is being compiled.
 Additionally, wrapper functions for these functions that conform to the C ABI will be generated, along with a .h file with the appropriate function signatures so that the functions can be easily used from a C program.
-All of this will only be done if the program is compiled with the `--export` compiler flag.
+The .h file will only be generated if the program is compiled with the `--export` compiler flag.

 # Motivation